The Weston Democratic Town Committee is pleased to present our 2021 candidates.

 MEGAN LOUCAS – Planning and Zoning

-Megan D. Loucas is a licensed architect with 12 years experience in residential design.
-She serves as ZBA Alternate and is a member of the Weston Building committee; She hopes to further serve the community as a Planning and Zoning commission member and help shape and build the future of the town.
-Megan is a member of the American Institute of Architecture (AIA) and the Northeast Sustainable Energy Association (NESEA).
-She lives in Weston with her husband and two young daughters.
+Megan D. Loucas is a licensed architect with 12 years’ experience in residential design.
+Megan has designed homes across the United States and is experienced working with zoning regulations from a wide array of municipalities.
+She currently serves as ZBA Alternate and is a member of the Weston Building committee.
+Megan hopes to further serve the community as a Planning and Zoning commission member and help shape and build the future of the town.
+Megan has a BA in Television and Film from Northwestern University and a Masters in Architecture from UCLA.
+She is a member of the American Institute of Architecture (AIA) and the Northeast Sustainable Energy Association (NESEA).
+Megan and her husband moved to Weston from Los Angeles in 2016.
+They have two young girls and feel privileged to be raising them in Weston.

 SALLY KORSH – Planning & Zoning